rexdf/CommandTrayHost/README.md

     // when empty, builtin default icon will be used.
 256x256 "icon_size": 256, // 256 32 16
     "lang": "auto", // zh-CN en-US etc https://msdn.microsoft.com/en-us/library/cc233982.aspx "groups": [ // groups is an array.
-Allow element is object and number.
+Allowed element types are object and number.
         {
-            "name": "kcptun", // object must include a name "groups": [
+            "name": "kcptun", // object must have a name "groups": [
                 0, // index of configs
                 1,